LNP-BP/LNPBPs/lnpbp-0037.md

 This protocol is somewhat a generalization of the Bitcoin and Lightning counterparty, and while it tries to be very similar both implementation-wise and end-result-wise (to look more familiar to people already using the existing protocols), some changes make it incompatible with existing standards.
-This acts as an extra precautios to avoid loss of funds from people that might mistake a Bitcoin URI with an asset-enabled one.
+This acts as an extra precaution to avoid loss of funds from people that might mistake a Bitcoin URI with an asset-enabled one.